|Follow @www_monx007_com||Follow - Monx007|

 19. Maneuverability is determined by the type of suspension, engine power and total weight of installed modules.

-31. If you want to check the connection to WoT SEA Server, you can use tracert's windows command just like this:
+30. If you want to check the connection to WoT SEA Server, first you must know the IP Address for WoT SEA Server, then you can use tracert's windows command just like this:

 - Open Windows Command Prompt

 - For example the ip address for WoT SEA Server is 22.214.171.124, then you can use these syntax: tracert 126.96.36.199